-Can consultants or independent contractors be granted stock options or company stock?
+Can consultants and independent contractors be granted stock options or company stock?
 How common is this practice?

 Private companies sometimes partly use stock options (NQSOs, not ISOs) or stock grants, along with or instead of cash, to compensate consultants and independent contractors (separate from grants that public and private companies make to nonemployee directors).
 The size and terms of these grants can be different from those made to employees and should be considered in your negotiations (see a related FAQ).
 If the company goes public or is acquired, these options or shares may become highly valuable.
 If the IPO or merger never happens, they could be worthless.